 They are banking on the idea that you are frightened the truth about how to preserve the health of your brain may not be simple.
 They take delight in the notion that the mere prospect of complexity will do their job for them, paralyze your intellect, and that in your panic to ward off unwelcome lapses of memory and brain fog you will grasp unthinkingly at ANY solution to maintain lucidity, sharpness, and excellent recall.

-These inbox hustlers are even more confident about their prospects for bamboozling you now that big science has declared itself on the ropes when it comes to defending you against the quiet neuronal destruction that takes hold in your brain during mid life and erupts decades later as incurable dementia.
+These inbox hustlers are even more confident about their prospects for bamboozling you now that big science has declared itself on the ropes when it comes to defending you against the quiet neuronal destruction that takes hold in your brain during mid life and erupts decades later as incurable cognitive impairment.

 I don’t think I need to trick you into accepting the possibility of life-long mental clarity and performance

 Not by conjuring fake hope with the pseudoscience equivalent of a showman’s slight of hand – a dazzling card trick framed as the result of extraordinary mental powers you too can acquire…